For 8th Graders: TZHS Q&A

 At Orientation, there were ELA books on display in the cafeteria; however not all parents had the opportunity to visit the table during the speed round.
 What books were on display and are these the books they’ll be reading next year?

 The books on display during 9th Grade Orientation were reflective of texts read this year in our various freshman level English classes.
 Text selections have not been finalized for next year, but these text titles will be included in course outlines for these classes next fall.
-Curriculum maps available on the Curriculum & Instruction website demonstrate some of these titles as well.
+Curriculum maps available on the Curriculum & Instruction website list some of these titles as well.

 In the past it seemed there weren’t enough sections of ‘regular’ Regents Math.
 If the regular sections were filled up, students were placed in remedial sections, whether they needed them or not.
 Does this still happen?
 If yes, why don’t you increase the number of sections to reflect student needs, rather than placing students in classes not appropriate for them?
 (A few parents based this question on their experiences with older siblings.)